 This setting specifies the desired visual quality for images displayed on the user device.

-By default, this is set to Medium.
+By default, this setting is Medium.

 To specify the quality of images, choose one of the following options: